 More than anything, focus on keeping this list simple for kids, especially younger children.
 I've found that it just won't get done if it's too complicated.
 By integrating easy things they do every day anyway (brushing teeth, getting dressed, etc.) you can really motivate kids to complete the rest of it.

-2. Give yourself a summer chore chart printable too. 🙂
+2. Give yourself a summer chore chart too. 🙂

 Keep a similar schedule as the rest of your year, but lighten up your work load.

 After our first day of summer break, I sat down in the evening to look over my Journey to Clean tasks for the day.
 I had not even looked at it after spending a fun-filled day with my kids.
 I quickly realized that, while this list works incredibly well for most of they year, it just wasn't going to fly this summer.
 It was too intensive for the schedule we were planning on having for the next few months.
 We have lots of fun and family time scheduled that doesn't allow for lots of cleaning.
 I decided it was high time to, at least for a few months, give myself a little grace in the cleaning department.